roytang/blog/content/posts/2008/01/new-year-noise.md

   * Carrying coins in your pocket to ensure enough cash for the coming year
   * Throwing said coins through the doorway to ensure good fortune coming into the house
   * Having a basket of ten fruits (must be round, no bananas)
   * Jumping up and down at the stroke of midnight to grow taller during the year.
-(Not that we do this anymore, since we&#8217;re all quite tall now)
+(Not that we do this anymore, since we&'re all quite tall now)
   * Wearing red or polka dots (or both) clothes.
 No matter how old mind you.
-I don&#8217;t think I&#8217;ve had a new red shirt in years.
+I don&'t think I&'ve had a new red shirt in years.

 Hm, not as many as I thought. 😀